 Investments in securities of MLPs involve risk that differ from investments in common stock including risks related to limited control and limited rights to vote on matters affecting the MLP.
 MLP common units and other equity securities can be affected by macro-economic and other factors affecting the stock market in general, expectations of interest rates, investor sentiment towards MLPs or the energy sector, changes in a particular issuer’s financial condition, or unfavorable or unanticipated poor performance of a particular issuer (in the case of MLPs, generally measured in terms of distributable cash flow).
-High short-term performance of the fund is unusual and investors should not expect such performances to be repeated.
-The MLP fund invests in the energy industry, which entails significant risk and volatility.
-The MLP fund is non-diversified which represents a heightened risk to investors.
-Furthermore, the fund invests in small and mid-capitalization companies, which pose greater risks than large companies.
-The MLP Fund also pays distributions, which are generally treated as a return of capital for tax purposes rather than from net profits and shareholders should not assume that the source of distributions is from the net profits of the fund.
+The MLP funds invest in the energy industry, which entails significant risk and volatility.
+The MLP funds are non-diversified which represents a heightened risk to investors.
+Furthermore, the funds invest in small and mid-capitalization companies, which pose greater risks than large companies.
+The MLP Funds also pay distributions, which are generally treated as a return of capital for tax purposes rather than from net profits and shareholders should not assume that the source of distributions is from the net profits of the fund.

 NASDAQ OMX Indexes, Solactive Indexes, S&P Indexes, FTSE Indexes, MSCI Indexes, INDXX, and EDHEC Risk Institute Asia Ltd. Indexes have been licensed by NASDAQ OMX, Solactive AG, Standard & Poors, FTSE, and MSCI respectively, for use by Global X Management Company, LLC.
 Global X Funds are not sponsored, endorsed, issued, sold, or promoted by NASDAQ OMX, Solactive AG, Standard & Poors, FTSE, MSCI, INDXX, or EDHEC, nor do these companies make any representations regarding the advisability of investing in the Global X Funds.

 Global X Management Company, LLC serves as an advisor to the Global X Funds.
 The Funds are distributed by SEI Investments Distribution Co.
 (SIDCO, 1 Freedom Valley Drive, Oaks, PA, 19456), which is not affiliated with Global X Management Company, LLC.

 Shares of ETFs are bought and sold at market price (not NAV) and are not individually redeemed from the Fund.
 Brokerage commissions will reduce returns.